nadbrunn3/findLlamas/README.md

 ```

 Running the loader for `2025-08-14` with the above settings creates `public/data/days/2025-08-14.json` containing only photos from the specified album.

+After syncing new files into `LOCAL_MEDIA_DIR`, rerun the admin import so the generated day JSON files reference the local `/media/` paths.

 ## 📝 Daily Workflow